ljrain/blog/posts/welcome.md

 - **Clean Design**: Simple, responsive design that works on all devices
 - **Static Files**: All content is served as static files

+## How This Blog Was Built Using GitHub Copilot
+Building this blog was an enjoyable and efficient process, thanks to the help of GitHub Copilot.
+Copilot is an AI-powered coding assistant that suggests code and entire functions in real-time, directly within your editor.
+By leveraging Copilot, I was able to speed up development, reduce boilerplate, and focus more on creativity rather than repetitive tasks.

+Throughout the setup, Copilot provided helpful suggestions for HTML structure, JavaScript logic, and even shell scripts for deployment.
+Its integration with Visual Studio Code made it easy to generate code snippets, refactor existing code, and explore new technologies with confidence.

+If you’re interested in accelerating your own coding projects, I highly recommend checking out GitHub Copilot.

 ## Features

 - 📝 **Markdown Rendering**: Posts are written in Markdown and rendered to HTML